 Once your child has been born and you have recovered physically from giving birth, you can choose to use the FMLA parenting leave, to care for and bond with your new baby.

 This leave is part of the total 12-week allowance for time off.
 If you use 2 weeks of your FMLA leave during the pregnancy period, you’ll have 10 weeks remaining for parental leave.

 If your employer is not large enough for you to receive FMLA, it is possible that you may also have a right to leave under Ohio law for medical leave associated with childbirth or pregnancy.

 Questions or Issues Surrounding FMLA and Maternity Leave

-The best thing you can do if you have questions about this topic is to consult an FMLA and maternity leave employment attorney in Ohio.
+The best thing you can do if you have questions about this topic is to consult with FMLA and maternity leave employment attorneys in Ohio.
 Our law group at Coffman Legal has years of experience helping people like you secure their rights and ensure their jobs and families are protected.
-Call us today to schedule a consultation with an Ohio FMLA lawyer.
+Call us today to schedule a consultation with our Ohio FMLA lawyers.